• Skip to primary navigation

 To reheat: When you are ready to serve the gravy, warm it in a saucepan over medium heat, whisking frequently.
 Add some more stock or water if needed to thin it out.
 Before serving, be sure to taste it once more and season if needed.

-Adding pan drippings later: If you have pan drippings from a roasted turkey, you can whisk in about 1 tablespoon of the drippings as the gravy reheats.
+Adding pan drippings later: If you have pan drippings from a roasted turkey, you can whisk in about 1 Tbsp of the drippings as the gravy reheats.
 (This is completely unnecessary but will just increase the savory turkey flavor of the gravy.)

 Nutrition